 During the examination period, Saturday is considered a regular day.
 Examinations may be scheduled on public holidays.
 Students are advised to note Chapter III--Schedule of Dates.
 Students who encounter a conflict between a scheduled mid-term or final examination and a religious obligation (see Academic Accommodation of Religious Obligations) must contact the instructor-in-charge or their program counsellor to request that alternate arrangements be made.
-A listing of major religious holidays is available from the Office of Student Affairs.
+A listing of major religious holidays is available from The Office of Diversity and Human Rights.

 Term tests must not be scheduled during the last five class days prior to the final examination period.
 Exceptions may be granted by the Dean (or designates) for practical evaluations such a Laboratory or Studio tests, with the scheduling of such tests indicated in the course outline.
 Short quizzes which have been a regularly scheduled part of the course and which are intended to review small amounts of material are not considered term tests and may be held during the last five class days.

 Departments are urged by the Board of Undergraduate Studies to make every effort to schedule term tests and examinations in regularly scheduled class time.
-The Board recommends that faculty make every effort to accommodate students representing the University in extra-curricular activities when there is a conflict between those activities and scheduled tests or examinations held outside regularly scheduled classes.
+The Board recommends that faculty make every effort to accommodate students representing the University in extra-curricular activities or students enlisted in the Canadian Military when there are conflicts between their extra-curricular or military training and/or deployment activities and scheduled tests or examinations.

 The directors of schools and department chairs must apply the policy having due regard to the special needs of courses over which they have jurisdiction.